krusu/login-register-form-php/README.md

 srlog.php login validation <br>
 srreg.php registration <br>
 profile.php after login or register you will redirected on this page <br>
-session.php Checks if session was started or not, it's for redirection on profile.php <br>
+session.php Checks if session was started or not, it's for redirection on index.php from profile.php <br>
 connection.php connects to database <br>

 # problems: